-Chairman of the Board and Chief Executive Officer
+Executive Chairman of the Board

-Mr. Falk was elected Chairman of the Board and Chief Executive Officer in 2003 and President and Chief Executive Officer in 2002.
-Prior to that, he served as President and Chief Operating Officer since 1999.
-Mr. Falk previously had been elected Group President - Global Tissue, Pulp and Paper in 1998, where he was responsible for Kimberly-Clark's global tissue businesses.
-Earlier in his career, Mr. Falk had responsibility for Kimberly-Clark's North American Infant Care, Child Care and Wet Wipes businesses.
+Mr. Falk was elected Executive Chairman of the Board in January 2019.
+Prior to that, he served as Chairman of the Board and Chief Executive Officer since 2003 and as President and Chief Executive Officer from 2002 to 2003.
+He served as President and Chief Operating Officer from 1999 to 2002.
+Mr. Falk previously had been elected Group President, Global Tissue, Pulp and Paper in 1998, where he was responsible for our global tissue businesses.
+Earlier in his career, Mr. Falk had responsibility for our North American Infant Care, Child Care and Wet Wipes businesses.
 Mr. Falk joined Kimberly-Clark in 1983 and has held other senior management positions.
-He has been a director of Kimberly-Clark since 1999.
-He also serves on the board of directors of Catalyst Inc., the University of Wisconsin Foundation, and the Consumer Goods Forum, and serves as a governor of the Boys & Girls Clubs of America.
+He also serves on the board of directors of the Federal Reserve Bank of Dallas, Catalyst Inc., the Global Consumer Goods Forum, and the University of Wisconsin Foundation, and serves as a governor of the Boys & Girls Clubs of America.

-Other public company boards served on since 2013: Lockheed Martin Corporation.
+Other public company boards served on since 2014: Lockheed Martin Corporation.